The Three Great Great Grandfathers

 If you know your family migrated to Australia, research your family voyage to reach here.

 Document how challenging some details are to find out- almost detective work!
-What if any were the challenges for the above 3 family descendants to expose?
+What were the challenges for the above 3 families' descendants to expose?

 Compare and contrast the lives of these three mariners who went to sea at the age of 10 in the early 1800s.